hughobrien/psu-constitution/README.md

 1. The PSU recognises the University of Limerick Students' Union (ULSU) as the representative body for all students in the University.
 The PSU is recognised by the ULSU as fully autonomous and as the representative body for all postgraduate students in the University on all postgraduate issues.

-2. There should be a PSU Executive Nominee on the ULSU Executive and Council.
+2. There shall be a PSU Executive Nominee on the ULSU Executive and Council.
 A representative of the Union shall be a member of the PSU's Executive and Council.
-In addition, in accordance with Schedule 6: Memorandum of Understanding, a position of participant status for a full time member of the ULSU senior staff shall be created on the Executive in order to ensure continuity.
+In addition, in accordance with the MoU, a position of participant status for a full time member of the ULSU senior staff shall be created on the PSU Executive in order to ensure continuity.

-3. The Memorandum of Understanding between the PSU and ULSU is included in Schedule 6: Memorandum of Understanding.
-This memorandum describes the working relationship and financial agreement between the PSU and ULSU.
-Any amendments to the Memorandum of Understanding have to be approved by Student Council, PSU Council and in the case of amendments relating to Clubs and Societies, Article 11: Clubs and Societies, stipulates the amendments needs to be presented to Clubs and Societies Council.
+3. The MoU in Schedule 6: Memorandum of Understanding, describes the working relationship and financial agreement between the PSU and ULSU.
+Any amendments to the MoU have to be approved by Student Council, PSU Council and in the case of amendments relating to Clubs and Societies, Article 11: Clubs and Societies, stipulates the amendments needs to be presented to C&S Council.

 4. Should the PSU and ULSU come into disrepute, a Commission of Arbitration has been established for the purpose of dissolving the situation.
 The remit of the Commission of Arbitration and its membership is outlined in Schedule 7: Commission of Arbitration.